apache/mesos/docs/allocation-module.md

 layout: documentation
 ---

-# Mesos Allocation Module
+# Mesos Allocation Modules

-The logic that the Mesos master uses to determine which frameworks to make resource offers to is encapsulated in the Master's _allocator module_.
-The allocator is a pluggable component that organizations can use to implement their own sharing policy, e.g. fair-sharing, priority, etc., or tune the default hierarchical Dominant Resource Fairness algorithm (see [the DRF paper](http://www.eecs.berkeley.edu/Pubs/TechRpts/2010/EECS-2010-55.pdf)).
+The logic that the Mesos master uses to determine which frameworks to make resource offers to is encapsulated in the master's _allocator module_.
+The allocator is a pluggable component that organizations can use to implement their own sharing policy, e.g. fair-sharing, priority, etc., or tune the default hierarchical Dominant Resource Fairness algorithm (see [the DRF paper](https://www.cs.berkeley.edu/~alig/papers/drf.pdf)).

 To use a custom allocator in Mesos, one must:

-- [Implement](#writing-a-custom-allocator) an `Allocator` interface as defined in `mesos/master/allocator.hpp`,
+- [Implement](#writing-a-custom-allocator) the `Allocator` interface as defined in `mesos/master/allocator.hpp`,

 - [Wrap](#wiring-up-a-custom-allocator) the allocator implementation in a module and load it in the Mesos master.